ris096/Kaggle_blue_book_bulldozers/README.md

 ## Kaggle - Bluebook for bulldozers
-The objective of this project is to creat a model to predict the auction sale price for a piece of heavy equipment to create a "blue book" for bulldozers
+The objective of this project is to create a model to predict the auction sale price for a piece of heavy equipment to create a "blue book" for bulldozers
 I got the dataset from the [Kaggle Competition](https://www.kaggle.com/c/bluebook-for-bulldozers)

 ### My approach